dbmooreuk/tkd-choong-jang/APP_STORE_GUIDE.md

 ### 1. App Metadata

 #### App Name
-- Primary: **TKD Forge - Choong Jang**
+- Primary: **TKD Forge**
-- Subtitle: *Master the 2nd Dan Pattern*
+- Subtitle: *Learn Taekwondo patterns from Saju Jirugi to Black Belt*

 #### Description
 ```
-Master the Choong-Jang pattern with TKD Forge - the ultimate study companion for 2nd Dan Black Belt Taekwondo practitioners.
+Master Taekwondo patterns from Saju Jirugi to black belt with TKD Forge – your interactive training companion.

 FEATURES:
+• Saju Jirugi 1 & 2 completely free
+• Additional colour-belt and black-belt patterns available as one-time in-app purchases (£2.99 each)
-• 52 Detailed Movements - Complete breakdown of every move in the pattern
+• Detailed movement breakdowns for every included pattern
-• Innovative Clock System - Visual directional guide showing facing and direction
+• Innovative clock system showing facing and direction
-• Voice Control - Hands-free navigation while you practice
+• Voice control for hands-free navigation while you practice
-• Phase Organization - Moves grouped into 6 logical learning phases
-• Progress Tracking - See your advancement through the pattern
+• Optional phase-based organisation of moves where helpful
-• Beautiful Dark Mode - Easy on the eyes during long study sessions
+• Beautiful dark interface, ideal for long study sessions
-• Offline Access - Practice anywhere, no internet required
+• Offline access – practice anywhere, no internet required

 PERFECT FOR:
-✓ 2nd Dan Black Belt students
+✓ White belt to black belt students
 ✓ Taekwondo instructors
 ✓ Martial arts enthusiasts
-✓ Pattern competition preparation
+✓ Pattern grading and competition preparation

-ABOUT CHOONG-JANG:
+ABOUT PATTERNS:
-Choong-Jang is the pseudonym of General Kim Duk Ryang who lived during the Lee Dynasty, 14th century.
-This pattern consists of 52 movements and is required for 2nd Dan Black Belt.
+TKD Forge is built to support your full journey, from foundational Saju Jirugi exercises through colour-belt patterns and into black-belt patterns such as Choong-Jang.

 VOICE CONTROL:
 Enable hands-free mode and use voice commands: